ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 ## Array Methods

-In a class called `ArrayExamples.java`, write the following methods.
+In a file called `ArrayExamples.java`, write the following methods in a class called `ArrayExamples`.
 For each, write **three tests** (a test is a use of `checkExpect`) where each of the three has a different length of array used in the input.

 - Write a method called `joinWith` that takes an array of `String` and a `String` separator, and returns a new `String` that contains the strings from